astriaorg/dev-cluster/docs/astria.md

 ### Conductor
 The Conductor is the second to last component in the data lifecycle for transaction in the Astria stack, with the rollup itself being both the start and finish for any given transaction.
 Each rollup runs its own instance of the Conductor.
 The Conductor's responsibility is to ingest the soft commit sequencer blocks from the relayer and pull in the firm commit data from Celestia to pass transaction data to be executed on the rollup and update the canonical chain.
 The Conductor is effectively stateless but does ephemerally store some information about the blocks it has seen and passed on to be executed.
 It primarily filters the transactions that are relevant to a given rollup out of the sequencer blocks for execution.
 The data that it does store is for sending commitment updates to the rollup.
-As mentioned in the Relayer section above, any data received by the Conductor directly from the Relayer is considered a soft commit and is filtered and sent to the rollup for execution and for setting that block to "safe".
+As mentioned in the Relayer section above, any data received by the Conductor directly from the Relayer is considered a soft commit.
+This data is filtered using the rollup's namespace and only transactions that are relevant to the rollup are passed on as blocks for execution.
+These blocks are also marked as "safe".
 The Conductor regularly polls Celestia for new data and when it sees the same blocks in Celestia that it has already seen from the Relayer, it sends a firm commit message to the rollup to update that block to "finalized."

-And that's it!
-Hopefully you now have a better understanding of what is actually happening under the hood and what the purpose of each component of Astria is used for.
-Now it's time to run it yourself!

 ## Running the Cluster